There are many disorders that can cause dementia.

-Some, such as Alzheimer’s disease or Huntington’s disease, lead to a progressive loss of mental functions due to the fact that the brain is being destroyed.
+Some of the more common are Alzheimer’s disease or Huntington’s disease, which lead to a progressive loss of mental functions due to the fact that the brain is being destroyed.
 There is currently no cure for these.

-Some other types of dementia can be halted or reversed with appropriate treatment.
+Some medical conditions mimic the symptoms of dementia and can be halted or reversed with appropriate treatment.